Medieval pageant

 A medieval pageant is a form of procession traditionally associated with both secular and religious rituals, often with a narrative structure.
 Pageantry was an important aspect of medieval European seasonal festivals, in particular around the celebration of Corpus Christi, which began after the thirteenth century.
-This festival reenacted the entire history of the world, in processional performance, from Bible's Genesis to the Apocalypse, employing hundreds of performers and mobile scenic elements.
+This festival reenacted the entire history of the world, in processional performance, from the Bible's Genesis to the Apocalypse, employing hundreds of performers and mobile scenic elements.
 Plays were performed on mobile stages, called waggons, that traveled through towns so plays could be watched consecutively.
 Each waggon was sponsored by a guild who wrote, designed, and acted in the plays.

+20th century revival

+The form was revived in the early 20th century by the English dramatist Louis N. Parker, who staged the Sherbourne Pageant in 1905, followed by the Warwick Pageant in 1906.
+The success of these productions led to a proliferation of pageant plays in England in the following decades.
+Modern pageants depicted not just religious stories and themes, but rural life and local history as well.
+Notable authors of modern pageant plays include E. M. Forster and T. S. Eliot.

 Other pageants in the Christian world have centered on Saints' festivals, Carnival (Mardi Gras), and Easter, while vernacular agrarian festivals have celebrated seasonal events such as the harvest, and the Summer and Winter solstices.

-Drawing on this medieval tradition contemporary artists such as Bread and Puppet Theater, the Welfare State, In the Heart of the Beast Puppet and Mask Theatre, Spiral Q, and Superior Concept Monsters have used pageants as a potent community-based performance form.
+Also drawing on the medieval tradition, contemporary artists such as Bread and Puppet Theater, the Welfare State, In the Heart of the Beast Puppet and Mask Theatre, Spiral Q, and Superior Concept Monsters have used pageants as a potent community-based performance form.